ccheung62/EZFresh_project-synergy/README.md

 # Project Synergy
+This project is created for Project Synergy.
 Project Synergy is a semester-long group assigment created by [Diverse Influence](https://www.diverseinfluencers.org/program.html) where we<br>
 - collaborate as a team of four (two technology fellow and two business fellow)
 - brainstorm a business idea
 - create a marketing strategy